maneeshs/terraform-aws/README.md

 # terraform-aws
 This repository has Terraform IaC for CICD piepline.
-Terraform is used to create, manage, and update infrastructure resources on Cloud - AWS
+Terraform is used to create, manage, and update infrastructure resources of CSPs like AWS and Azure.
+These Terraform files declare AWS resources

 Below are the steps to be followed for this deployment